pradeepreddy19/NLP_HMM_MCMC_Models/README.md

 * What is the proababitiy of trasnition from noun to verb?
 * P(si/Sj), P(Si=Noun/ Sj= Adv) etc.,

-Running Time:Just like the simple model the execution time for the code to test the given 2000 sentences is under one 1 minute.
-Ofcourse it takes slightly more time than the simple model
+**Running Time:** Just like the simple model the execution time for the code to test the given 2000 sentences is under one 1 minute.
+Ofcourse it takes slightly more time than the simple model but still runs very quickly and takes time that is under 60 seconds

-Problems:
+**Results**: The acccuacy for the words on the the testing set is almost **95.04%** and the accuracy for the sentences is **54.20%**

+**Observations:** HMM does a great job when it comes to accuracy of the words and and the senetnces.
+This is a great improvement from the the simple model.
+The running time of the algorithm is under a minute and this again shows that this special case of Bayes Net is very important in solving the problem.

+**Problems:**
 * We faced the issue of probabailties becoming very small and due this we were not able to procedd further and the accuracies for the words and sentences was very low
- *  Resolution: The way we tackled this problem of small probabalities is to use lograthimc value of those probabilties ( similar methodlogy that was dicussed in the class)
+ * ***Resolution***: The way we tackled this problem of small probabalities is to use lograthimc value of those probabilties ( similar methodlogy that was dicussed in the class)

 ### MCMC - Solved using Gibbs Sampling: